ManueleBazzichetto/website/content/blog/Post3/index.md

 ### Derive bias of $s^2$

-Bias of an estimator is:
+The bias of an estimator is computed as:

 $Bias=E(\overline{\theta} - \theta)$